Hyperon threshold and stellar radii: Results

 The differences in the EoS are even smaller.
-Since all the EoS are adjusted to reproduce a 2.05$M_\odot$ as maximum mass, they are all very similar.
-Due to this we just plot the set H-V and set H-VIII, that have the weakest and strongest coupling constants.
+Since all the EoS are adjusted to reproduce the PSR J0348+0432 as maximum mass, they are all very similar.
+Hence, we just plot sets D-IV and D-VI, that bear the weakest and strongest $\Lambda-\phi$ coupling constant.
 Of course we could increase the repulsive channel and simulate even higher mass neutron stars, however this would imperatively increase the radius of the canonical 1.4$M_\odot$.
-We also plot the { results obtained with} set C from Tab.~\ref{T2} since it predicts similar maximum mass.
+In the same way we cannot arbitrary vary the $\Lambda-\sigma^{*}$ coupling constant.
+Increasing both $\Lambda-\phi$ and $\Lambda-\sigma^{*}$ coupling constant would create a region of thermo-mechanical instability, where the Le Chatelier principle would be violated~\cite{Glen}.
+On the other hand, reducing both coupling constants would reduce the maximum mass to values below the limit of the PSR J0348+0432 pulsar.
 The results are presented in Fig.~\ref{F12}.
-We see that set H-V produces a lower value of $\Lambda-\sigma^{*}$ and $\Lambda-\phi$ coupling.
-Due to this, the EoS is less soft at low density and also less stiffer at high density.
-In set H-III, $\Lambda-\sigma^{*}$ and $\Lambda-\phi$ coupling are very high.
-So $\sigma^{*}$ meson strongly dominates at low density, softening the EoS, while $\phi$ stiffens it at high densities.
-Set C has no hyperons at low densities, so it is stiffer in this regime.
-Also, due to the absence of the $\phi$ meson, this set is softer at high densities.
-Sets H-VI and H-VII are between set H-V and H-VIII.
-The stronger the interaction with both mesons, the softer it will be at low density and stiffer at higher ones due to the different nature of the mesons (scalar and vector).
+As expected, these two sets produce very similar EoS.

+Now, lets solve the TOV equations and obtain the mass-radius relation.
+The results are plotted in Fig~\ref{F13} and the main relevant properties are resumed in Table~\ref{T8}.
+Again, the maximum mass for which the star has no hyperons in its core is 1.12$M_\odot$.
+For more massive stars, the presence of the $\sigma^{*}$ softens the EoS at low densities.
+This behavior causes the ``turn to the left" in mass-radius relation to be more pronounced, compressing the subsequent neutron stars and producing a significantly lower value for the radius of the 1.4$M_\odot$ star.
+This also makes the central densities of the canonical mass being around 3.5 $n_0$, which that if the hyperons are the cause of the small radii, their population must be above 20$\%$ in the core of the 1.4$M_\odot$.

+The strong $\Lambda-\sigma^{*}$ coupling makes the EoS very soft at low densities, which produces a very small radius to the canonical 1.4$M_\odot$.
+Still, the $\Lambda-\phi$ coupling is strong enough to produce a stiff EoS at high density, able to reproduce a 2.0$M_\odot$ maximum mass neutron star.
+It is worth bearing in mind that the value 12.45 km for the radius of canonical mass is very close to the limit of the GM1 model for the realistic $U_\Lambda$ = -28 MeV, once, as explained earlier, changing the coupling constants would either violate the Le Chatelier principle~\cite{Glen} or reduce the maximum mass to below the experimental limit.